 Work on your credit score

 In most states, your credit score will affect the cost of car insurance.
 Nationwide claims up to 92% of car insurers price your auto insurance premium according to your credit score.
-A CarInsurance.com analysis of the worst states for drivers with bad credit found that drivers with bad credit pay an average of 77% more for coverage than those with good credit, according to the most recent data.
+A CarInsurance.com analysis of the worst states for drivers with bad credit found that drivers with bad credit pay an average of 77% more for coverage than those with good credit, according to the most recent data available.

 If you have a history of making late payments or are just starting out and don’t have a credit history yet, consider improving your credit before shopping for car insurance.